 Acquiring Collaborative Skills

 Needless to say, we build up collaborative abilities by actually working in groups.
-But let’s face it, for students, it’s often a tangled process in which dysfunction scuttles achievement, particularly when artistic opinions clash.
+But let’s face it, for students, it’s often a tangled process in which dysfunction scuttles achievement, particularly in small ensembles when personalities and opinions clash.

 A student quartet, for example, might receive pointers for dealing with disagreements, but not until they’re about to implode.

-Some young performers study with teachers who emphasize team skills, but I believe that all musicians would gain more facility as collaborators if music curricula would better integrate instruction in collaborative topics.
+Some young performers study with teachers who emphasize team skills, but I believe that all musicians would gain more facility as collaborators if music curricula would incorporate instruction in collaborative topics.